 This Myanmar vacation takes you on the road less traveled to lands where hidden jewels and secret treasures await.
-In the south, a bustling cultural center, beautiful land and seascapes, and colonial heritage await.
+In the south, explore a bustling cultural center, beautiful land and seascapes, and colonial heritage.
 From incredible limestone formations to caves brimming with statues of the Buddha, leisurely treks, bustling towns, and a golden rock balanced by a hair – there is much to discover.
 Soothe your soul on this private tour of Myanmar with visits to impressive temple complexes and idyllic landscapes.

 Yangon is the erstwhile capital of Myanmar that still proudly lives on as the country’s commercial hub.

 Half Day Visit to Shwedagon Pagoda Discover the crown of Myanmar!
 After a leisurely afternoon, head to the stunning Shwedagon Zedi Daw, a sacred Buddhist pagoda that is considered Myanmar’s greatest treasure and most important landmark.
 It is thought to be over 2,600 years old and there are relics of the past four Buddhas enshrined within it.
 Standing 99 meters (325 ft) tall on Singuttara Hill, west of Kandawgyi Lake, it dominates the city skyline.
 With its golden gilded pagoda and stupa and topped off with sparkling sapphires, diamonds, rubies and topaz, Shwedagon is best enjoyed at sunset.

 Mawlamyine (formerly Moulmein), is the fourth largest city in the heart of Lower Myanmar, 3kms southeast of Yangon and 7kms south of Thaton, at the Thanlwin river mouth.